seba--/i3QL/readme.txt

 		5. Change project to the findbugs analyses
 			> project analyses-findbugs

 		6. Run the analysis with its name as argument.
 The analysis will be executed on JDK 1.7.0 64-bit.
-The names of all analyses are shown in the list above (Section 3.2).
+The names of all analyses are shown in the list below (Section 7.3).
-			> run-main sae.analyses.findbugs.AnalysisRunner ITA_INEFFICIENT_TO_ARRAY
+			> run-main sae.analyses.findbugs.AnalysisRunner FI_USELESS

-	-- 7.2 Step-by-step instructions for executing the analyses benchmarks (Section 6):
+	-- 7.2 Step-by-step instructions for executing the analyses benchmarks:

 		1. Start the VM.